-Similar to the above, the planning department cannot deal with reports about damage to private property.
-These types of problems should normally be dealt with as a private matter by the individuals concerned, which may involve instructing a solicitor or other suitably qualified professional to deal with the matter or the matter may need to be reported to the police.
+3.14 Similar to the above, the planning department cannot deal with reports about damage to private property.
+These types of problems should normally be dealt with as a private matter by the individuals concerned, which may involve instructing a solicitor or other suitably qualified professional to deal with the matter or reporting the matter to the police.